cibinjoseph/genROBIN/README.md

 gr.writeOBJ(x, y, z, "robinPylon.obj")
 ```

+`x, y, z` are 2D arrays with the first index along the axis of the geometry, representing each lateral cross-section.
+The second index represents the coordinates on the geometry at that cross-sectional slice.

 ### Output formats
 `genROBIN` can output mesh geometry in the following file types.
 1. [Tecplot](http://paulbourke.net/dataformats/tp/) .dat